Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 Where to Stay

-The Hoh Valley Cabins nestled right in the Hoh Rainforest is a great place to stay on your second night. if you are staying in the park on the third night too, the historic Lake Quinault Lodge could be an excellent option as well.
+The Hoh Valley Cabins nestled right in the Hoh Rainforest is a great place to stay on your second night.
+If you are staying in the park on the third night too, the historic Lake Quinault Lodge could be an excellent option as well.
 It really depends on your overall travel plans too.

 Quinault Rainforest, Olympic National Park